geographika/python-mapscript/docs/debugging.rst

 Start an interactive Python

-Attach to process - select both the root Python and the Python in the virtualenv Debug code types - select Native and Python (Native) import mapscript again.
+Attach to process - select both the root Python and the Python in the virtualenv Debug code types - select Native and Python (Native) (change from Automatic) import mapscript again.
 Might have to run line by line

 Add debugger in MapServer C/C++ source files.